(Lily Elizabeth Watson Allen)

 It’s all about interpretation.
-Interpreting a song into a place or image, interpreting that image into colors, strokes, shapes.
-I want to create an exposition of my perception of the world, stopping myself from getting inside my head when I paint, but rather letting my mind come out through my hand, through the brush.
+Interpreting a song or message into a place or image and then interpreting that image into colors, strokes, and shapes.
+I want to create an exposition of my perception of the world and my journey in it.
+Stopping myself from getting inside my head when I paint, instead letting my mind and heart move through my hand, through the brush.
 I’m not a controversial artist.
 I’m not screaming my views of society.
 But I am revealing my view of the beauty around me.
 Hoping to bring that beauty into other’s homes.
 This comes out in landscape, portraits, florals, fruits, or anything else that is catching my eye at the time.

 Growing up, I never considered myself an artist, even though I always wanted to be one.
 The youngest of four, I would look up to the artistic endeavors of my older siblings in awe.
 My oldest brother, especially, is an impeccable artist and I would try to emulate his work.
 This was never successful.
 Once I learned that I didn't have to be an artist exactly like my brother, I conceded that perhaps I had some ability after all, and could pursue art in my own way.